jjohare/minimoonoir/tests/e2e/E2E_TEST_SUMMARY.md

 ✅ **Regular User Journey:**
 1. Register/login as regular user
 2. View section previews and stats
-3. Request access to MiniMooNoir section
+3. Request access to Nostr-BBS section
 4. Request access to DreamLab section
 5. After approval, join public channels
 6. View calendar (check masking works)

 ✅ **Calendar Access Tests:**
-1. Fairfield Guests: Can see all calendar details
+1. Nostr-BBS Guests: Can see all calendar details
-2. MiniMooNoir members: Can see all calendar details
+2. Nostr-BBS members: Can see all calendar details
 3. DreamLab members: Can only see availability, not details
 4. DreamLab with cohort match: Can see event details for their cohort